tmon610/POSOCO/README.md

 1. Sort messages by voltage levels -- done
 2. All monitoring functions should be run in parallel/Series and then after all functions are executed, display all the suggestions -- done
 3. Define Global variables to decide category priorities, since we are dealing more than one case now -- done
 4. Create a suggestion management framework.
 For now create a toggle button to strike off a suggestion.
-To make this possible we should take care that (category, pntId) is unique for a suggestion --done
+To make this possible we should take care that (category, pntId) is unique for a suggestion -- done